About Concrete Cloth™

 How is Concrete Cloth manufactured?

-Concrete Cloth™ is manufactured by Concrete Canvas Ltd. in its UK production plant using specialized machinery designed by Concrete Canvas, to impregnate a custom cement blend with various admixtures into a 3D synthetic fiber matrix, with a PVC coating on one surface.
+Concrete Cloth™ is manufactured by Milliken in its LaGrange, GA, production plant using specialized machinery designed by Milliken & Concrete Canvas Ltd., to impregnate a custom cement blend with various admixtures into a 3D synthetic fiber matrix, with a PVC coating on one surface.

 Does Concrete Cloth™ provide fire protection?